-The Best Kate Spade Deals at the Nordstrom Anniversary Sale
+Nordstrom Anniversary Sale: The Best Kate Spade Handbags and Jewelry

 - Aug.
 31: Prices go back up.

-Below, our Kate Spade New York picks from the Nordstrom Anniversary Sale.
+Below, our Kate Spade picks from the Nordstrom Anniversary Sale.

-We're delighted to report that Kate Spade New York's jewelry offerings are on par with their iconic handbags.
+Take 40% off this tutu pink large margeaux tote from Kate Spade at the Nordstrom Anniversary Sale, while supplies last.

 RELATED CONTENT: